Here’s a diagram from William James’ 1890 book, The Principles of Psychology:

 It is or will have been an abbreviated semester.
 We moved from alien writing to metal letters, photography to cellphone typography.
 We saw lots of other people make typography.
 We tried our own hands at it.
 We read around some previous attempts at rationalizing the alphabet.
 We even visited an online show of “wrecked alphabets.”
 Now it’s time to take stock.

-We wil be joined by a guest, at this time still to be determined.
-You will have your complete portfolios of the three assignments ready for review.
-We will proceed, student by student, Zoom grid square to Zoon grid square taking turns running the online show.
+You will have your complete Ground Writing / Chinese text entry interface assignments ready for review.
+We will proceed, student by student, Zoom grid square to Zoom grid square taking turns running the online show.
+We will have a surprise guest critic to give some fresh eyes on your work.

 When it is your time to present, you take control.
 And for the following 15 minutes you may lead us through the work that you have made in any way that you find best helps us to understand what you have done and why you have done it.
 Then you will listen.